mstocco/mariostoc.co/content/traininglog/20210530-ironman2021-13weeksout.md

 Just before I hit the turn around, I noticed a runner heading in the opposite direction as me.
 Super good form and going a decent clip.
 <!---->
+It was a fantastic day to sip lemonade and jog easy along the water's edge.

 Around _Fisherman's Wharf_, I hopped off the sidewalk and ran on the side of the street.
 My legs were feeling a bit heavier but I pretended like I was running the last mile of the marathon.
 No sooner than I was in my make believe world, running for that sub-4 time, that runner with the good form pulls even with me (but on the opposite sidewalk).

 #### It's on brah!
 5:45/km became 5:20/km and that other runner was still there.
 Going past the Legislature, 5:20/km became 5:10/km, that other was slotted in behind me, 10m back and still there.

 _Government Street_ turns into _Wharf Street_ and the other runner, still on my tail.